 Our school is us, we will grow, blossom and flourish.

 Literacy Policy

 Policy agreed: 25/11/2020

+Updated: 19/11/23

 Headteacher: LE Wallen Louise Wallen

-Chair of Governors: Nathaniel Potts
+Chair of Governors: Mathaniel Potts

-Policy to be reviewed: Policy to be reviewed: Policy to be reviewed:
+Policy to be reviewed: Nov 2026

 AIMS

 We aim to develop pupils' abilities within an integrated programme of Speaking & Listening, Reading, Writing, Spelling and Grammar.
 Pupils will be given opportunities to interrelate the requirements of English within a broad and balanced approach to the teaching of English across the curriculum, with opportunities to consolidate and reinforce taught literacy skills.

 Aims

 We aim for the children at North Stainley CE Primary School to:

 Become fluent, confident, readers.